microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ```c#
 DicomWebResponse response = await client.RetrieveSeriesMetadataAsync(studyInstanceUid, seriesInstanceUid);
 ```
-This series has 2 instances (GreenSquare and RedTriangle), so this should return an OK status code and also the metatdata for both instances.
+This series has 2 instances (GreenSquare and RedTriangle), so the response should return metatdata for both instances.
+Validate that the response has a status code of OK and that both instances metadata are returned.
-(Todo: How to validate both)

 ---
 ### Retrieve-a-single-instance-within-a-series-of-a-study